byjg/php-restserver/README.md

 1. Create the Routes
     - Using Clousures (Easiest)
     - Using Classes
-    - Using the Swagger documentation (the most reliable and for long-term and maintable applications)
+    - Using the OpenApi 2 (former Swagger) and OpenApi 3 documentation (the most reliable and for long-term and maintable applications)

 2. Process the Request and output the Response